Law Legal Hub

 What’s the Deal with Rent Control Laws in India?

 In India, rent control laws have been created with the objective of keeping landlords and tenants equally at ease.
 These laws lay down the rules like for a hike in rent, the timeline over eviction, and also the way how rental homes should be kept in good maintenance.
 The most popular rent control law is the Rent Control Act since its inception in 1948 and constantly retouched in every tenure by respective authorities.
 Almost every state in India has its own version of this act with a high probability, that the rules might differ for every state so that everyone is aware of their rights and responsibilities which serves as an equilibrium for rental agreements in the country.
+If you want to save tax on rent busines you can take help from George dimov business tax services.

 How Rent Hikes Are Legally Handled?